icopy-site/awesome/docs/awesome/awesome-symfony.md

 [![CC0](https://licensebuttons.net/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Emanuele Minotto](http://emanueleminotto.github.io) (https://github.com/sitepoint-editors/awesome-symfony/blob/master/the repo's original creator) and [SitePoint](http://www.sitepoint.com/) have waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [Emanuele Minotto](http://emanueleminotto.github.io) (the repo's original creator) and [SitePoint](http://www.sitepoint.com/) have waived all copyright and related or neighboring rights to this work.